Blog

 Astrid Reus is studying the potential uses of bioassays to assess water quality in water reuse applications.
 Assessing the quality of water flows, and the associated risks, on the basis of chemical analysis can be very difficult.
 In particular, waste water, with all the anthropogenic factors, is a very complex matrix and it is impossible to test for all potential substances.
 Bioassays are effect measurements that provide an indication of the toxicity of the entire sample and can be used to screen sources that are suitable for reuse applications.
 However, it has emerged that it is still necessary to select a good standard set from the many bioassays available that can provide the best risk estimate for reuse.

 Luuk de Waal discussed the ‘Opportunities for Concentrate’ study.
 This concentrate is the residual flow left over after the treatment of water with membrane technologies.
 The dissolved substances in this concentrate are present in higher concentrations.
 Concentrate is currently treated as a waste flow.
 The project is investigating what value can be extracted from concentrate.
-There is a focus, for example, on the water in concentrate (99% by mass) that is now discharged unused, on the salts present and their extraction (such as Ca and Mg salts), and on breaking down the organic material with supercritical gasification involving the formation of a high calorific gas.
+There is a focus, for example, on the water in concentrate (99% by mass) that is now discharged unused, on the salts present and their extraction (such as Ca and Mg salts), and on breaking down the organic material with supercritical treatment.
 On the basis of the initial results, it is concluded that these applications are promising, and the project is investigating in more detail whether valorisation is possible.

 Exchange of experiences: reusing rainwater